 Shuttles From the Airport

-A number of well-established companies operate shared public shuttles to and from Calgary International Airport.
+Several well-established companies operate shared public shuttles to and from Calgary International Airport.
 Most use minibuses or large sprinter vans to transport passengers along the Trans-Canada Highway.
-It’s about 1 hour 20 minutes to get from Calgary to Canmore and 2 hours to get from Calgary to Banff by public transport.
+By public transport, it takes about 1 hour and 20 minutes to travel from Calgary to Canmore and 2 hours to travel from Calgary to Banff.

-Luggage allowances are similar to airlines and the vehicles can also accommodate ski or snowboard gear in the rear storage compartments.
+Luggage allowances are similar to airline allowances, and the vehicles can also accommodate ski or snowboard gear in the rear storage compartments.
 The same cannot be said for pets, as shuttles only allow service animals on board.

 The table below briefly outlines shuttle options between the airport and Banff.
 Checking how the schedules align with flight itineraries and accommodation locations will be most helpful in guiding shuttle selection: